WENXUAN498/wmao0137_9103_final/README.md

 I chose **Audio Input** combined with **User Input** to drive my personal code.

 ### My code features
 My personal code design creates an immersive audio-visual experience inspired by cosmic phenomena.
 The main visual elements include concentric circles, radiating lines, stars, and meteors that respond to music in real-time.
 The amplitude (RMS) values control the size and intensity of visual elements, while the frequency spectrum (FFT) drives the color variations and point distributions.
 The mouse interaction adds an extra layer of user control, allowing real-time manipulation of the audio experience.
-The overall aesthetic combines vibrant HSB colors with a dark background and texture overlay to create depth and visual interest.
+The overall aesthetic combines vibrant HSB colors with a dark background to create depth and visual interest.

 ## Inspiration
 # Music Visualization – Design Inspiration